discom4rt/prender/README.md

 # Prender
 Pre-render links as the mouse cursor approaches them.
+The idea is to retrieve and cache at least some of the resources for the target page before the navigation event.
+The concept of prefetching exists in the HTML 5 spec and Chrome supports the ```rel="prerender"``` attribute on anchor tags, which instructs the browser to render the target page in an invisible tab which is then swapped in upon navigation.
+In this case, a hidden iframe acts as the invisible tab, but there is no swapping functionality.

 [Check it out on JSFiddle](http://jsfiddle.net/discomfort/HVPdC/)